Dead or American: "Thaumaturgy"

-Sessions for the second album, entitled Thaumaturgy, began in mid-October 2006.
+Sessions for the second album, entitled "Thaumaturgy", began in mid-October 2006.
 Ten tracks were recorded in ten days using a combination of digital and analogue technology insisted on by the band.
 Ballou's studio, Godcity, was known in musical circles for having very high quality, rare equipment which the members of DorA were given access to.
 The common perception afterwards was that this record benefitted greatly from Ballou's mentorship and the superior gear at the band's disposal.
-Thaumaturgy was mastered in early 2007 by Nick Zampiello in Boston.
+"Thaumaturgy" was mastered in early 2007 by Nick Zampiello in Boston.
 The release was delayed to allow Dead or American to tour in support of "Ends" which, by this stage, had only been widely available for a few months.
-Thaumaturgy ultimately came out on 6 November 2008 and was accompanied by DorA's first European tour.
+"Thaumaturgy" ultimately came out on 6 November 2008 and was accompanied by DorA's first European tour.

 Following the recording sessions in the USA the three founding members parted ways with McCulloch.
-He was quickly replaced by former engineer Flett, whose familiarity with the material made him an obvious choice.
+He was quickly replaced by former engineer Flett, who's familiarity with the material made him an obvious choice.

-B-Sides and Rarities Volumes 1 - 3

-In 2020 the group released three collections of rare, unreleased and remastered recordings, divided into three distinct eras.

-Volume 1 of the collection covered the earliest, out-of-print demos, alternate takes, live improvised demos and a broadcast session for Glasgow University's Subcity Radio station.

-Volume 2 is made up of alternate versions of songs featured on the band's debut album "Ends" plus one previously-unreleased recording.

-Volume 3 incorporates alternate version and demos for their second album "Thaumaturgy" as well as cover versions of the bands Bad Dancer and Fugazi.
-It also features their single-only release "Letter For A Ghost" and a remastered session recorded for BBC Radio Scotland.

-Notable supports
+Notable Supports

-Dead or American supported many artists over a nine-year period, including Oxes, Maypole, Lapsus Linguae, Jetplane Landing, Marmaduke Duke, The Icarus Line, Reuben, Six.By Seven, Dogs Die in Hot Cars and Thoria.
+Dead or American supported many artists over a nine-year period, including Oxes, Maypole, Lapsus Linguae, Jetplane Landing, Marmaduke Duke, The Icarus Line, Reuben, Dogs Die in Hot Cars and Thoria.